hackolade/docs/Studio/PolyglotDataModel.md

 &nbsp;

-Exceptions are possible: some objects in a polyglot model can be flagged as polyglot-only so they do not appear in the target models.&nbsp; Conversely, you can add objects in the target models that are not reflected in the polyglot model.&nbsp; What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to automatically reflect those changes.
+Exceptions are possible: some objects in a polyglot model can be flagged as polyglot-only so they do not appear in the target models.&nbsp; Conversely, you can deactivate entities and attributes in the target model, or you can add objects in the target models that are not reflected in the polyglot model.&nbsp; What is important, mostly, is that, if attributes or properties of an object change in the polyglot model, you may update dependent target models to reflect those changes.

 &nbsp;